MicrosoftDocs/Viva/Viva/engage/eac-answers-importer.md

 Imported files must meet these requirements:

 - .docx, .pdf, or .txt format
-- 5 MB maximum file size
+- File size is 5 MB maximum
 - 2-10 pages (smaller documents provide better results)
 - Files stored locally

 Each file can generate a maximum of 20 question-and-answer pairs.
-If your document is large and you want to generate more than 20 questions and answers, consider breaking the file up into two or more files.
+If your document is large and you want to generate more than 20 questions and answers, consider breaking up the file into two or more files.

 >[!NOTE]
 >Embedded images with no textual metadata will not be processed.